Allocation of the residual global CO2 budget between countries

 - Developed countries are richer and in a better position to reduce emissions quickly.

-- If the developed countries take more than a fair per-capita share of the residual carbon budget, it would be a repeat of the abuses of slavery, colonialism, and exploitation of natural resources that have been inflicted on developing countries.
+- If the developed countries take more than a fair per-capita share of the residual CO2 budget, it would be a repeat of the abuses of slavery, colonialism, and exploitation of natural resources that have been inflicted on developing countries.

 - There cannot be any confidence that developing countries will adhere to an agreement that does not treat them fairly.

 budget is that the developed countries take no more than their fair per-capita share.

-- The Fridays for Future group of youth climate activists - see document 61
+- The Fridays for Future group of youth climate activists - see document 61.

 First published: 25 Oct 2021

 - States have a responsibility not to cause environmental damage beyond their national jurisdiction (Principle 2).